 Inside the van, a residue of Prairie Rose flour dusted the man's hair and stood out on the peach fuzz on his ears and the sloping nape of his neck.

 He shifted down into second gear and eased the clutch back out making the motor race and the rear wheels check on the sandy gravel, adjusting their pace to the new ratio and slowing for the intersection ahead.
 The geometric roads drew a pale yellowish cross in dark green alfalfa fields.

-A male red-wing blackbird swooped down towards a bulrush with its three-toed feet splayed out to grasp the brown, cigar-shaped spadix.
-Its wings flared open just in time to stall and spill enough speed for landing.
+A male Red Wing Blackbird swooped down towards a bulrush with its three-toed feet splayed out to grasp the brown, cigar-shaped spadix.
+His wings flared open just in time to stall and spill enough speed for landing.
 Trilling, the bird cocked its head, and then took off as quickly as it had come, leaving the bulrush swaying.

 Hart checked his wristwatch again.
-Still 20 minutes early for the wedding reception at the Giroux Hall.
-He knew the manager there and didn't want to spend extra time with him.
-The order for 80 dozen zwieback called for him to bring the buns by 6:30 delivery.
+Still 20 minutes early for the wedding delivery to the Giroux Hall.
+He knew the manager there and he did not want to spend any extra time with him.
+The order for 80 dozen zwieback called for him to bring the buns by 6:30.